Daniel-Fauland/streamlit-test/README.md

   streamlit run app.py
   ```

-- Note: This app uses "tesseract" for OCR.
+- **Note:** This app uses "tesseract" for OCR.
 You need to [install the executable](https://tesseract-ocr.github.io/tessdoc/Installation.html) as well as the python package in order to run it successfully.

+- **Note:** In order to convert a PDF to an image with "image2pdf" before sending it to tesseract you also need to [install poppler](https://pdf2image.readthedocs.io/en/latest/installation.html) which can not be installed with pip

 ## Dockerize application